Submit Article

 What Were the Facts of This Case?

-The Second LOA contained a key “back-to-back” clause: it provided that the form of the sub-contract would be based on the Singapore Institute of Architects (“SIA”) Lump Sum Contract (9th Edition) and that the sub-contract would be on the SIA Conditions of Sub-Contract (4th Edition, 2010), including particular conditions as set out in the main contract.
-The sub-contract was thus designed to mirror the main contract’s structure and risk allocation, at least as to the incorporated conditions.
+The Second LOA was a sophisticated document that sought to incorporate various other sets of conditions.
+Clause 3 of the Second LOA stated that the form of the sub-contract would be the Singapore Institute of Architects (SIA) Lump Sum Contract (9th Edition) and that the sub-contract would be on the SIA Conditions of Sub-Contract (4th Edition, 2010), including "Particular Conditions as set out in the Main Contract."
+The Main Contract was the agreement between the Project employer (HSBC Institutional Trust Services (S) Limited) and the First Respondent.
+The Main Contract itself contained "Main Contract Particular Conditions" (MC Particular Conditions).

 How Did the Court Analyse the Issues?